Trier West Railway: History

 In the late 1980s, an increasing shift of freight trains to the main line on the right (east) side of the Moselle began, which meant that the line was only still for some hours each day.

 In the 1990s, the line was only used for traffic running to the Euren industrial area.
 As a result, part of the line from the branch to the Euren industrial area via Zewen towards Igel had no scheduled trains.
 It was intended to reduce the line to one track and to remove the overhead line.
 The remaining line would have been operated only as a connection to the industrial area.
 Therefore, DB applied for permission to close the Trier West Railway completely.
 The closure was approved on 14 November 1997, but never completed.
 In the late 1990s, the foundations of the former passenger track in Ehrang and Biewer were removed and the line was reopened for the passage of freight.

 Since then the line was used several times an hour for freight.
 The trains run between Ehrang and Wasserbillig and between Saarbrücken and Apach.
 The railway to the Euren/Zewen industrial area is served from Monday to Friday at noon by a freight exchange train (Übergabegüterzug), which runs regularly from Ehrang via Trier-West and Euren.
 Additional services, such as wine deliveries to Schloss Wachenheim, operated as required.
 In addition, the Trier West Railway serves as an alternative route for freight, depending on the workload through Trier Hauptbahnhof.

-After the general decision was taken in the 2010s to reopen the line, the line was refurbished and five new stations were built form 2023 to 2025.
+After the general decision was taken in the 2010s to reopen the line, the line was refurbished and five new stations were built from 2023 to 2025.
 New train stations were built in Trier-Hafenstraße and Trier-Pallien, whereas the old stops at Trier-West, Trier-Euren and Trier-Zewen were completely rebuilt.
 Additionally a second platform was built at Kreuz Konz Station.
 The line is serviced by two lines, RB 83 from Wittlich to Luxembourg and RB 84 from Saarburg via Konz to Hafenstraße.